-Let us consider the example of a solar panel charger system.
-As mentioned in the intro, UMLs can be used to model any kind of system, including non-IT ones.
+An example: Let us consider the example of a solar panel charger system.
 The following users can be said to interact with the system.

 - Service personnel

-Users play different types of roles in a system.
-Each story is called a use case.
-While drawing a use case diagram, an exhaustive list of all the roles that a user can play in the system is prepared and represented in a diagram.
+Users use a system in different ways.
+Each type of usage leads to a narrative.
+Each narrative is called a use case.
+While drawing a use case diagram, an exhaustive list of all types of ways that a user can use the system for, is prepared and represented in a diagram.

 Considering our solar charger system example, let us consider the consumer.
-The consumer will have the following roles.
+The consumer will have the following types of usage.

-- Charge the system: Expose the panel in the system to sunlight for charging.
+- Charge the system: Expose the solar panel to sunlight for charging.

-- Use residual charge in the system: Connect an electronic device to the battery in the system for usage.
+- Use residual charge in the system: Connect an electronic device to the panel for usage.

 After all the users’ use cases have been identified, it is time to document each use case exhaustively.
 The flow of each use case is documented in as much detail as possible.
 Along with the normal and successful flows, failed flows are also included.
-Every detail about the inputs to a flow and the outputs that the flow generates are recorded.
+Every detail about inputs and outputs that the flow generates are recorded.

 Let us look at the ‘Charge the solar panel’ use case as an example of how to make a use case flow.